 Obtain a moisture level metre so you can measure the moisture content so you can determine the scale of the problem.
 Use fans and heaters to dry out the wood and measure regularly.
 A difference of 1% or more between the top and bottom of the planks indicates they require further drying.

 Carefully remove the skirting boards so you can reinstall them after you have fixed the floor.
 Cover all the doorways and windows to stop any dust from spreading into other rooms of the house, and vacuum the floor so you have a clean area to work in.

 Obtain a sanding machine which can be rented out from a DIY tool provider.
-Attach 36-grit sandpaper and then use the machine with the grain of the wood to remove the top layer of finish and sand down the edges along each plank caused by the cupping.
-Choose a sander with a built in vacuum or use your own to stop dust building up.
+Attach 36-grit sandpaper and then use the machine with the grain of the wood to remove the top layer of finish and sand down the edges along each plank affected by the cupping.
+Choose a sander with a built in vacuum to stop dust building up.

-Now Cover the entire floor with the urethane and let it dry out overnight.
+Now cover the entire floor with urethane and let it dry out overnight.
 When applying move from one side to the other so you can ensure an even amount is applied.
-Now sand the floor again but with pole sander and 120-grit sandpaper before applying another coat of urethane.
+Now sand the floor again, but this time with a pole sander and 120-grit sandpaper, before applying another coat of urethane.
 Repeat this process using finer sandpaper each time.
 Reattach the skirting boards and apply a suitable varnish to protect the wood.